Skip to content

 Best-effort byte size of an Arrow object.

-Always returns an int; never propagates exceptions from Arrow internals (the caller is sizing batches for chunking, not doing accounting — a slightly off estimate is fine, a crash is not).
+Always returns an int in [0, _MAX_NBYTES]; never propagates exceptions from Arrow internals (the caller is sizing batches for chunking, not doing accounting — a slightly off estimate is fine, a crash is not).

 batches: Iterable[RecordBatch],